sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 Start the option 'Enable real time insights from events'.

 Refresh the table using the 'refresh' button if needed.

 You should see the arrival of al least two alert messages:

-* Each message is bound for a certain customer (see the email addres) and showing the state of the alert: pressureAlertRaised, pressureAlertEscalated, pressureAlertEscalatedTwice.
+* Each message is bound for a certain client (see the email address) and showing the state of the alert: pressureAlertRaised, pressureAlertEscalated, pressureAlertEscalatedTwice.
 * Each alert state is represented by two messages, due to the two email address subscribed to this device.

 Notice the number of alerts is just a subset of the number of messages being sent.